mdefy/ngx-markdown-editor/README.md

 For shortcuts that come built-in with _CodeMirror_, see [_CodeMirror_ documentation](https://codemirror.net/doc/manual.html#commands).

-The primary to configure single shortcuts alongside with other item properties is to use the `toolbarItems` configuration as described in the [toolbar](#toolbar) section.
+The primary to configure single shortcuts alongside with other item properties is to use the `toolbar` configuration as described in the [toolbar](#toolbar) section.

 However, if you want to customize keyboard shortcuts of a lot of (built-in) items you may also do this inside the `options: NgxMdeOptions` input property with `options.shortcuts = {...}`.
-This is a decent alternative as you can specify many keybindings in a single object. **Attention**: Shortcuts defined in `options.shortcuts` will override shortcuts specified in `toolbarItems`.
+This is a decent alternative as you can specify many keybindings in a single object. **Attention**: Shortcuts defined in `options.shortcuts` will override shortcuts specified in `toolbar`.

 When specifying custom shortcuts, mind the correct order of special keys: **Shift-Cmd-Ctrl-Alt** (see [here](https://codemirror.net/doc/manual.html#keymaps)).